CERT-Polska/n6/docs/guides/new_source/collectors/classes.md

 by yourself as well as be wary about *n6*'s queue naming conventions, exchange types and so on...

-Next class described in this chapter will addres these issues so you should not have to bother with them.
+Next class described in this chapter will address these issues so you should not have to bother with them.

 But if you really have to use `AbstractBaseCollector` as your